When can I apply?

-All of our schools are in good locations of Beijing, with a modern and friendly working environment.
+All of our schools are in central locations of Beijing, with a modern and friendly working environment.

 There are four types of schools.

-a) Early childhood center, the students are 5 months to 5 years old.
-The schedule is Wednesday to Sunday 9am to 6pm.
+1) Early childhood center, the students are 5 months to 5 years old.
+The schedule is Wednesday-Sunday 9AM to 6PM

-c) Language training school for children, the students are 4-12 years old.
-The schedule is Wednesday to Sunday.
-Wednesday to Friday 1pm to 9pm.
-Saturday and Sunday are 10am to 7pm.
+3) Language training centers for children; the students are 4-12 years old.
+The schedule is Wednesday-Sunday.
+Wednesday-Friday 1pm to 9pm.
+Saturday-Sunday 10AM to 7PM.

-d) Language training school for adults is Wednesday to Sunday.
-Wednesday to Friday 1pm to 9pm.
-Saturday and Sunday are 10am to 7pm.
+4) Language training centers for adults; Wednesday-Sunday.
+Wednesday- Friday 1pm to 9pm.
+Saturday-Sunday 10am to 7pm.

-All the schools do not exceed more than 40 working hours/week, in which not more than 25 teaching hours/week.
+All positions do not exceed more than 40 working hours/week, and no more than 25 teaching hours/week.

 What is the training like?

-Our training is one on one.
+Our training is one-one and comprehensive.
 We will show you some other teachers videos and then give you some materials, show you different activities and ask you to perform, then give you some practical suggestions.
 We may also take you to the school to watch other teachers’ classes.
 Depending on your previous experiences, the training can range from a few hours to a week.